hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

         (defn contacts-scripts []
         (include-js "/js/grid.js"))
         ```
-16. Now let's fine tune this view to be more user friendly.
+16. Edit the files and format the code with your editor/IDE.
+Now let's fine tune this view to be more user friendly.
 The view should look like this below:
     ```
     (ns sk.handlers.admin.contacts.view
     (:require